Monday, December 21, 2020

 Trees dot the landscape, with a dense belt of cork oak forests, vegetable gardens, orchards and olive groves, to which are added the gardens of old wealthy houses, with different species, which give an exotic note to the whole.

 The domain of the sacred deserves a particular mention here, as much of the peculiar character of São Miguel is due to it.
 A good starting point is Senhora do Miradouro, whose chapel is representative of an architectural typology common in this village.
-With the exception of the now demolished Chapel of Santo António, all the chapels have or had a porch (Senhora do Miradouro, Santa Catarina, São Sebastião and São Pedro).
+Except for the now demolished Chapel of Santo António, all the chapels have or had a porch (Senhora do Miradouro, Santa Catarina, São Sebastião and São Pedro).

 This set of spaces is linked to a set of devotional practices, still very much alive today among the population.
-The biggest highlight is the Easter cycle and in this two manifestations in particular: the commendation of souls, sung by women dressed in black on the night of Fridays in Lent and the rosary in the streets, sung aloud by men who walk through the village .
+The biggest highlight is the Easter cycle and in these two manifestations in particular: the commendation of souls, sung by women dressed in black on the night of Fridays in Lent, and the rosary in the streets, sung aloud by men who walk through the village.
 Testimony to this attachment to local identity marks is the commitment that the community has put into maintaining them.
 São Miguel d'Acha has known how to assert itself based on its cultural matrix.